burito/voxel/README.md

 -------------------
 * Needs OpenGL 4.3
 * Wants 64bit, but it's not needed.
 Yet.
 * You'll need up to date drivers.
-As of now that means Nvidia 337.25.
+As of now that means Nvidia 340.24
-* 1Gb VRAM minimum, 2Gb wanted.

 There is no Mac support, [OSX does not support OpenGL 4.3.](https://developer.apple.com/graphicsimaging/opengl/capabilities/)